olicauli/oli-bot/README.md

    where you want to keep the bot and clone or fork this repo to that folder.
 4. open up a terminal of your choice, navigate to the folder and run the command `npm install`
-5. to run the bot you will need to set up four environment variables: `TOKEN`, `CLIENT_ID`, `DB_USERNAME`, and `DB_PASS`. set `TOKEN` to your bot instance's token, `CLIENT_ID` to your bot instance's client id, `DB_USERNAME` to the username for your mongoDB database, and `DB_PASS` to the password for your database.
+5. to run the bot you will need to set up four environment variables: `TOKEN`, `CLIENT_ID`, `DB_USERNAME`, and `DB_PASS`. set `TOKEN` to your bot instance's token, `CLIENT_ID` to your bot instance's client id.
 6. once you have set up environment variables, you can run the bot! enter `node app.js` or `node .` in your terminal to launch hythlodaeus.